Ping a set of hosts with Powershell

 For my example environment; I have a couple of test sites and couple of different roles in each site and my naming convention is based around this (hosts are named site-role).
 Often sites are spun up or brought down so I wanted the script to be modular rather than hard code the host names somewhere directly.
 Thus with this script there are three files in total:

-So without further ado, below is the PowerShell code to grab and put into your ping.ps1
+So without further ado, below is the PowerShell code to grab and put into your ping.ps1 file:

 #Set Variables for AD Sites, Workstation Roles + Collection